-Arrears

-At 31 March 2019, the Authority had amounts it was owed for items such as Sundry Debts, Council Tax and Housing Benefit overpayments.
+Arrears At 31 March 2020, the Authority had If collection rates were to deteriorate, a

+amounts it was owed for items such as doubling of the amount of impairment for

+Sundry Debts, Council Tax and Housing doubtful debts would increase the

+Benefit overpayments. provision to £1.880m

+The Authority has made an allowance for

+non collection against these debts (totalling

+£7.665m excluding counterparty debt) of

-The Authority has made an allowance for non collection against these debts (totalling £8.082m) of £0.921m (11.4%), however in the current economic climate it is not guaranteed that this level of allowance will be sufficient.
+£0.940m (12.3%), however in the current

+economic climate it is not guaranteed that

+this level of allowance will be sufficient.